imallick94/imallick94-portfolio/final project/final_project_ipsitamallick.md

-# Final Project Topic:
+# Final Project Documentation:

+# Part 1

-## Access to menstrual hygiene for girls in India is a problem, but are current solutions enough?
+## The Problem: Access to menstrual hygiene for girls in India is a problem, but are current solutions enough?

 Lack of access to menstrual hygiene products negatively impacts the education of millions of girls in India and a lot is being done to tackle this problem including national awareness campaigns, health and hygiene drives by NGO's as well as rural distribution of low-cost menstrual hygiene products.
 But are these solutions are sustainable and really effective?
 Or do they fail to tackle the real challenges that still exist below the surface?
 Let's look at Geeta's story to dig deeper.

-# Story Outline:
+## Story Outline:

 <img src="https://github.com/imallick94/imallick94-portfolio/blob/master/images/Screen%20Shot%202020-10-01%20at%2012.19.03%20AM.png?raw=true" width="1000">